Faculty

 - Phone: 848-445-4276

 Mark Desire is both an Instructor in the Program in Criminal Justice, and an Assistant Director with the New York City Office of Chief Medical Examiner.
-He works for the Department of Forensic Biology, New York City’s DNA crime lab.
-Desire has worked there for 15 years and has completed thousands of criminal and Missing Persons cases.
-His previous employment includes developing biological warfare detection systems for the United States Army.
+He works in New York City’s DNA crime lab, the largest of its kind in North America.
+Throughout his 28 years with NYC, he has investigated thousands of criminal and missing persons cases.
+He is the manager of the World Trade Center DNA Identification Team, a unit dedicated to advancing the science and helping return loved ones to their families.

 - Brian M. Donnelly